 The function dcwait1 is used to force a 5-second delay between processing the SITE.DAT file and reading the file containing the user-written function.
-This delay is necessary because reading from the diskette disables interrupts which can fatally interfere with the data concentrator initialization sequence.
+This delay is necessary with the PS 350 data concentrator initialization sequence but is not necessary with the PS 390 peripheral multiplexer.
 This initialization takes place immediately after SITE.DAT has been read.
 To avoid conflicts, it is important to allow sufficient time for the initialization to complete before trying to read from the diskette.

 After dcwait1 has been triggered and the delay time elapsed, it will send a message to input <1> of StartUWF1.
 In turn, this will send the name of the file to LoadUWF1, which reads the file from the diskette.
-The contents of the file are routed to srec gather0, an instance of F:GATHER_GENFCN.
+The contents of the file are routed to srec\gather0, an instance of F:GATHER\GENFCN.

-Sending a value of fix(0) to input <2> of srec_gather0 associates the name of all the user-written functions created by srec_gather0 with CI number 0.
-This means that the names of these functions are protected from an INITIALIZE command on any other CI.
+Sending a value of fix(0) to input <2> of srec\gather0 associates the name of all the user-written functions created by srec\gather0 with CI number 0.
+This means that the names of these functions are protected from an IN-ITIALIZE command on any other CI.
 Note that this does not protect instances of these functions from INITIALIZE commands.
-Also, we must still be careful not to redefine the name of the function; i.e., example := f:example;

-will still destroy the function body.
+Also, you must still be careful not to redefine the name of the function; i.e., will still destroy the function body.